To Know Jesus and Make Him Known

 20 Some time later Abraham was told, “Milkah is also a mother; she has borne sons to your brother Nahor:

 Again, there weren’t phones back then and news of births were not simultaneous to the announcement of them.
-That’s the basis of this argument.
+Yet, that’s the basis of this argument.
 That somehow when Abraham was told that his brother had children and grandchildren that they were born in that moment.
-Somehow that this was a phone call or telepathy.
+Somehow that this was a phone call.
 But let’s continue.

 To summarize: